jimmygizmo/gunipoc/README.md

 For the Python Docker image I will use 3.9.13 instead of 3.9.5.
-Note that our VE is currently derived from 3.10.4 and this high version did cause us to HAVE to upgrade flask, so sometimes there are issues from going for the latest versions, but it is still the best strategy.
+Note that our VE is currently derived from 3.10.4 and this high version did cause us to HAVE to upgrade Flask, so sometimes there are issues from going for the latest versions, but it is still the best strategy.

 ------------------------------------